Jason Silva

-Jason Luis Silva Mishkin (born February 6, 1982) is a Venezuelan-American television personality, filmmaker, futurist, philosopher, and public speaker.
+Jason Luis Silva Mishkin (born February 6, 1982) is a Venezuelan-American television personality, short filmmaker, futurist, and public speaker.
 He is known for hosting the National Geographic documentaries Brain Games and Origins.
 He has stated that his goal is to use technology to excite people about philosophy and science.
 The Atlantic describes Silva as "A Timothy Leary of the Viral Video Age".
-Silva, a former presenter on Current TV, lectures internationally on such topics as creativity, spirituality, technology, and humanity, and writes and produces short films.
+Silva writes and produces short films, is a former presenter on Current TV, and lectures internationally on such topics as creativity, spirituality, technology, and humanity.